 We can be strong, courageous, emphatic, spiritual and graceful in abundance.
 It’s our ability to steady our hand and phone the doctor for the results of our tests, get the children to school against all odds, look after an elderly relative, support a partner with dementia, take a journey on our own, support our children single-handed, stand up for equality – the list of our successes is endless.
 I am interested in the core of us women which is steely, solid, immovable and strong.
 We all have it and sometimes in our lives we have to call upon it in order be present – to be vulnerable and to get things done.

 Sometimes, we have to dig deep and sometimes, because we cannot see an alternative way, we feel it is our only option and so even though we are afraid, we push through and we get it done.

 Ralph Waldo Emerson said ‘Do the thing and you will have the power.’
-Because we are afraid, we wait until we have the power before we ‘do the thing’.
+Because we are afraid, we wait, thinking that when we have the power we will ‘do the thing’.
 Getting out of our comfort zone, even though we are fearful it is what gives us the power.
 The confidence to take the next step.
 We have to get out of our comfort zone and feel uncomfortable for a while whilst we gather and build our power.
 In doing so, we gain comfort.
-It feels less scarey.
+It feels less scary.
 We might even get a buzz from achieving our goals – doing something we didn’t think we could do.
 Often just after we have done something we were fearful of we are full of excitement, adrenaline and a sense of achievement that we want to do it again – immediately!